theotherhermes/blog/README.md

 blog

-A simple block with the ability to comment and share.
+A simple blog with the ability to comment and share.